German taxpayers will not finance diesel retrofits: minister

 The subject has proven controversial as pollution levels have exceeded European Union limits in a number of German cities.
 But the government is worried about the cost of replacing or upgrading vehicles and the impact on the country’s powerful car industry, its biggest source of export income.

-Scheuer on Wednesday called the current debate about technical retrofits on older diesel vehicles “dangerous”, including for automakers.

-He also said the government plan would not extend to older diesel vehicles made by foreign manufacturers, which do not fall under German jurisdiction.
+Scheuer said the government plan would not extend to older diesel vehicles made by foreign manufacturers, which do not fall under German jurisdiction.

+Carmakers and German government representatives failed to reach a compromise on Sunday over potential hardware retrofits for older diesel vehicles.
+Friday’s meeting will take place ahead of a deadline at the end of September set by Chancellor Angela Merkel to stave off bans on older vehicle.

+Two government sources said on Tuesday the high-level summit would be held in the German chancellery, and both Environment Minister Svenja Schulze and Economy Minister Peter Altmaier would take part.

 Reporting by Gernot Heller and Michael Nienaber; Editing by Maria Sheahan